United-Codes/cloudofficeprint-python/README.md

 <!-- TODO: change this link to Github link -->

 # Other examples
-We also made some bigger examples.
+Going through the other examples is also recommended as this gives you a good idea on how to use the SDK.
 The current examples are:
 - order_confirmation_example.py
 - pdfsignature_example.py
 - solar_system_example.py